INDIVIDUAL HERBS

 (Shui Niu Jiao)

-Epidemic Damp-Heat toxin with high fever, loss of consciousness, epistaxis, and rash
+Epidemic Damp-Heat toxin with a high fever, loss of consciousness, epistaxis and a rash.

 Rz.
 Anemarrhenae